Parents and tax

 2. Children’s Arts Tax Credit

-You can claim this tax credit if your children are registered in art, music or cultural activities or classes.
+You can claim this non-refundable tax credit if your children are registered in art, music or cultural activities or classes.
 You can claim up to $500 per child each year.
 The maximum credit for the Children's Arts Tax Credit is $75 for each child.

 3. Family Tax Cut

-This non-refundable tax credit of up to $2,000 will be for eligible couples who live with children under 18 (at the end of the year).
+This non-refundable tax credit of up to $2,000 is for eligible couples who live with children under 18 (at the end of the year).
 In order to be eligible, you must:

 - not be separated for more than 90 days including December 31, 2015,